cradlebio/custom-predictor-template/README.md

 5. Run `uv run metadata` to dump the predictor's metadata.

-6. Run `uv run server --subseq=E` to run the predictor with the "subseq" input parameter set to the string "E".
+6. Run `uv run custom-predictor --subseq=E` to run the predictor with the "subseq" input parameter set to the string "E".

    1. At this point you can use a HTTP client to query the predictor, e.g. with `curl`:

       ```sh
       curl -H 'Content-Type: application/json' \
-           -d '{"sequences": ["BLA", "BLUB", "CRADLE"], "random-seed": 2}' \
+           -d '{"sequences": ["CR", "CRAD", "CRADLE"], "random-seed": 2}' \
            -X POST \
            http://localhost:8080/predict
       ```